TheTeoChanel/Brainfuck-Interpreter-In-C/README.md

 1. Compile the source code `bf.c` into `bf`.
 2. Download and put the file `helloWorld.bf` into the same directory as the `bf` executable.
-3. Open the terminal in this directory and enter `bf helloWorld.bf`.
+3. Open the terminal in this directory and enter `bf helloWorld.bf` if on windows.
+On UNIX systems (linux&macOs) enter `./bf helloworld.bf`.

 It should exactly print "`Hello, World!`".